-310G Incident Safety Officer S-401 8 hours lecture (total), 16 hours lab (total), 1 unit Grade Only
+310G Incident Safety Officer S-401 8 total hours lecture, 16 total hours lab, 1 unit Grade Only

 This 24 hour course delivers information needed to operate in the position of Safety Officer within the Incident Command System at a large scale incident.
 This course fulfils the training needs of wildland fire personnel, police, EMS, and other emergency response personnel.
 (FT) Associate Degree Credit only and not Transferable.